swiss-seismological-service/sed-SeisComP-contributions/plugins/locator/nll/descriptions/global_nonlinloc.rst

 The NLL locator implementation supports to override configured settings or control parameters for a session.
 Those changes are not persistent and lost if the locator is changed to another one or the profile has been changed.
+However this feature is particularly useful when trying differnt settings on a particular origin or for enabling the NonLinLoc logs (`CONTROL` statement) that becomes visible on the console.

 To open the settings dialog press the button right to the locator selection combo box.